ajinkyaraskar/youtube_deployment/README.md

 ## ℹ️ About

-This repository contains code to small apps made as a part of my Youtube videos.
+This repository contains code to small apps.
 Larger applications or complete projects will have separate repositories to maintain everything efficiently.

 ## 📺 Ref: Youtube channel